Dungeon Generator

 Features

-The tool offers variers different ways to customize how the dungeons layout will be as well as what will generate inside the variers rooms.
-The user can increase or decrease the chances of sertent things to spawn or remove them completely.
+The tool offers multiple ways to customize the dungeons layout, as well as the room generation process.
+The user can fine-tune the settings by increasing or decreasing the chances of certain things to spawn or choose to remove them completely.

-Selection of rooms to be generated inside the dungeon
+• Selection of room-types to be generated inside the dungeon

-How big the area of the dungeon should be
+• How big the area of the dungeon shall be

 Functionality